-9. Robin Williams was stiff in the role, until he started improvising.
+9. Robin Williams seemed somewhat uncomfortable in the role ... until he started improvising.

 And not just the scene mentioned above.
-Producers estimate about 15% of Robin Williams' dialogue was improvised by the actor.
+Producers estimated that about 15 percent of Williams's dialogue was improvised by the actor.

-11. The director made the young actors live together.
+11. Director Peter Weir made the young actors live together.

 Since the characters in Dead Poets Society live in a boarding school, Weir had the boys room together so they could bond.
 He also made them study movies, radio shows, and music from the 1950s.

 12. The cave in Dead Poets Society is fake.

 The cave where the society meets wasn't an actual cave, but rather a set piece made of latex.
 It was, however, based on a real location: Wolf Cave in Delaware.